vicpinm/PresenterAdapter/README.md

     }
 }

-##### Example of different types of views based on item property, using diferent view clases and layout:
+##### Example of different types of views based on item properties, using diferent view clases and layouts:

 public class MultipleAdapter extends PresenterAdapter<Country> {